THE story of the raising of the Salt Ship in

 2004 up to its display in one of the main galleries of Nantwich Museum

-in 2006 is recorded in a video made primarily for the
+in 2006 is recorded in a video made originally for the

 But it was decided to put it on

 sale to the public and you can buy a copy from the Museum Shop.
 Available as a DVD, "Ship Ahoy" contains behind-the-scenes footage as the story